MuzykaAndrii/chi-blog-api/README.md

 ## Possible improvements

-There are some imprrovements what good to carry out:
+There are some improvements what good to carry out:
 - Use name field in Role and Permission models as natural Primary Key instead of Id
 - Split swagger docs to separate files
 - Decouple permission and roles in rbac package